 Teacher Responses to Manage Student Behaviors

 Prior to administrative involvement in student behavior issues, teachers are responsible for supporting students in acquiring the behaviors expected in the school environment.
-Below are examples of proactive and instructional teacher actions to assist students in meeting behavioral expectations.Local school boards should establish the process as outlined in the Code.
+Below are examples of proactive and instructional teacher actions to assist students in meeting behavioral expectations.
+Teachers have the authority to remove a student from a class for disruptive behavior in accordance with § 22.1-276.2. of the Code of Virginia.
+Local school boards should establish the process as outlined in the Code.